 Many cables and curbs produced domestically use a numbering system that gives a rough indication of chain size.
 The first two digits refer to the thickness of the chain wire in thousandths of an inch.
 The second two digits indicate the number of links of chain per inch.
 At Halstead we prefix our chain with a metals code: 1 for base metals, 2 for sterling, 3 for gold filled and 4 for copper.
 So a 21018 chain would be a sterling chain using .010” (30ga) wire that is 18 links per inch.
 This numbering system is only used with some chain styles.
 Please keep in mind that machine chain production can alter the gauge and link count due to normal drawing during manufacturing.
 So, these numbers should just be considered rough indicators.

-At Halstead we stock a variety of jewelry chain styles in bulk by the foot in sterling silver and gold filled.
+At Halstead, we stock a variety of jewelry chain styles in bulk by the foot in sterling silver and gold filled.
+Many chain styles on this page can be found in the footage section of our website as well as the finished chain sections.
 We hope you find this reference guide useful.
 Feel free to share it as long as Halstead is credited as the original source.